Internship Information for Faculty

 Students work with both a college faculty sponsor and the supervisor at the internship.
 The faculty sponsor and site supervisor have two distinctly separate sets of responsibilities, and therefore, one person MAY NOT assume both roles.
 The faculty sponsor is responsible for evaluating the academic component of the internship and assigning the final grade, while the site supervisor evaluates the interns' performance at the internship site.
 Internships can be unpaid or paid experiences.

-GST or Departmental 498 - For off-campus internships only, no class meetings required.
+GST or Departmental 498 - No class meetings required.
 A faculty sponsor from within the students major department is required.
 Graded H (Honors), S (Satisfactory), U (Unsatisfactory).

-GST 303 - For on or off-campus internships.
-Career Awareness is an online course with a career focused curriculum and academic assignments.
+GST 303 - Career Awareness is an online course with a career focused curriculum and academic assignments.
 The faculty sponsor is an EBE staff member who is the instructor of the online course.
 This course is letter graded A - E.

-GST 398 - For on-campus internships and ONLY for students who have used all six of their GST 303 credits.
+GST 398 - ONLY for students who have used all six of their GST 303 credits.
 A faculty sponsor from within the students major department is required.
 Graded H (Honors), S (Satisfactory), U (Unsatisfactory).

-Students should attend an Internship Workshop offered through EBE.
+Students should attend an Internship Information Session offered through EBE.

 Credits are earned based on academic assignments and hours worked at the internship site.
 Each 40 hours of work spent at the internship site earns one credit.
 For example a 3 credit internship requires 120 hours of work throughout the semester.